R v Jogee: Subsequent developments

-By 2021, only 2 of 103 appeals made with reference to Jogee had succeeded, prompting Felicity Gerry QC, who was lead counsel for Jogee at the Supreme Court, to criticise the Criminal Cases Review Commission for "ha[ving] taken the disappointing approach of accepting the injustices perpetuated by the court in choosing factual options to uphold wrongly achieved convictions".
+By 2021, only 2 of 103 appeals made with reference to Jogee had succeeded, prompting Felicity Gerry KC, who was lead counsel for Jogee at the Supreme Court, to criticise the Criminal Cases Review Commission for "ha[ving] taken the disappointing approach of accepting the injustices perpetuated by the court in choosing factual options to uphold wrongly achieved convictions".
 A report from the Centre for Crime and Justice Studies, published in April 2022, suggested that the number of people charged on a joint enterprise basis had in fact risen in the five years after the judgment, and that the number of black defendants convicted for murder as secondary participants had doubled.
+Similarly, a New York Times investigation published in November 2022 found that in the five years after the Jogee judgment was handed down, Ministry of Justice data showed that the number of homicide cases involving four or more defendants increased by 42 percent and convictions by nearly 50 percent.
+Black defendants were three times as likely as white ones to be prosecuted using joint enterprise, during this period.

+In Hong Kong (where the case of Chan Wing-Siu originated), the Hong Kong Court of Final Appeal rejected Jogee in HKSAR v Chan Kam Shing.
+In the leading judgment delivered by Ribeiro PJ, the court believed that joint criminal enterprise does not over-extend the liability of accomplices, that Jogee leave a serious gap in the law of criminal complicity, and the concept of "conditional intent" creates significant conceptual and practical problems.